Chariacthus/Chariacthus/README.md

 # Wuhazua

-### 16-year-old developer focusing on interface-related projects.
+### 16-year-old developer focusing on interface-related projects, I don't really code stuff tho like scripts for games as stated I focus mainly on the UI.

 ---